yonguelink/isaacotherrien.work/src/assets/content/en/about.md

 ## About Me

-This text really needs some re-work, also probably some spacing and everything.

-Don't worry, this is now _markdown_ so we can easily have fun with this!

 I'm a Full Stack Developer, who loves discovering and inventing.
 I'm from Rivière-du-Loup, a small town in the east of the Quebec province, in Canada.
 In high school, I started to view computers, programming (and games) as something I